robert-will-brown/cv/README.md

  1. Uploads the PDF and Thumbnails to a public S3 bucket (click on the thumbnails above to see the resultant PDF).

 # My CV
-This is a concise summary of my work history at only two pages.
-It contains links to my [Github Pages Portfolio](https://robert-will-brown.github.io) which adds more detail than the small space a CV allows.

- - <a href="https://rbcv.s3.eu-west-2.amazonaws.com/artifacts/rb-cv.pdf">Published CV</a>

 # Credits
 Thanks to: